MariusBujor/Project3_ci/README.md

 ### Testing

+#### Functionality testing
-- project has been in tested in GitPod and Heroku terminal
+- project has been tested in GitPod and Heroku terminal
-- tested with input of invalid anwer choices
+- tested with input of invalid answer choices
 - the game has been played accessing all options to check if is working corectly
+#### Testing user needs
+- to understand how to play the game
+  - at every step the game provides instructions on how to continue play
+- the game to have a compelling story
+  - the story line of the game involves the user as being a character in story
+- the choices being made to feel like they have consequences
+  - the story implies that the user has only one try for the right choice
+- players to enjoy the experience playing this game
+  - game play is built to be easy and enjoyable
+- when game is completed to have the option to play again
+  - either player win or looses there is the option to start over.

 ### Bugs found on PEP8

-- to many character on one line
+- line too long ; fixed by spliting long strings and expression into new lines
-- unwanted white spaces
+- trailing  white spaces ;fixed by removing extra space

 ### Deployment
 Steps :
 - make an account with Heroku
 - fork or clone this repository
-- ensure that the Profile is in place
+- ensure that the Procfile is in place
 - create a new app in Heroku
 - select "New" and "Create new app"
 - add name for the app and press "Create new app"
 - in "Settings" select "BuildPack" and select Python and Node.js
 - in "Settings" click "Reveal Config Vars" and input the fallowing key : PORT,VALUE:8000.
 - press on "Deploy" and select your method and repository
-- press "Connect" on selected repository
+- press "Connect" on selected Github repository
 - choose beween "Enable Automatic Deploys" or Deploy Branch" in the    manual deploy section
 - Heroku will now deploy the site